 If you are a new provider, and want training on the Alpha system, call Partners IT helpdesk at 704-842-6431 to set up password to access Alpha.
 Once logged in to Alpha, click on Alpha University on left menu.

 If you cannot access Alpha yet, you can still get some training by clicking on the internet link:

 Individuals receiving Medicaid and state funded services may appeal treatment decisions made by Partners.
 Notices of Decision Letters are sent out with further explanation as to how to file the various levels of appeals.

 Providers must have the capability to connect to the internet and to Partners electronically for authorization requests for state funded and Medicaid funded services via the AlphaMCS Provider Portal.
 A number of documents are available on the Partners’ website.
 For specific questions, call the Claims Department at 704-842-6486 or email firstname.lastname@example.org.

-Partners’ Provider Communication Bulletins convey timely and pertinent information about numerous items including operational process changes and various training opportunities.
-It is published monthly.
+Partners’ Provider Communication Bulletins and Provider Alerts convey timely and pertinent information about numerous items including the operational changes to processes, and various training opportunities.

 Provider Responsibilities for Concerns and Complaints

 Providers must have policies and procedures that address the rights of members served, as well as a process to address their complaints.
 Each provider must have evidence that members are informed of their rights and how to file a complaint.

 The Consumer and Family Advisory Committee (CFAC) is a volunteer group of members and family members who represent those served by Partners.
 CFAC’s mission is to advise Partners and to advocate on behalf of members and families in every aspect of planning and delivery of mental health, intellectual/developmental disabilities and substance use disorder services.